 Certain knitting projects, textures, and fabrics require specific yarn weights to achieve a target appearance.
 For example, a warm blanket or winter sweater is likely to require a heavy yarn, while a sock or baby hat will call for a delicate, fine yarn.
 Similarly, certain types of knitting needle work best with specific kinds of yarn.

 Yarn weight affects the knitting gauge (tension), and it will also affect the overall amount of yarn and the size of the needles you’ll need to complete a pattern.

-In simple terms, the weight of the yarn will determine the thickness of the final material.
+In simple terms, the weight of the yarn and the yarn texture will determine the thickness of the final material.
 A knitting pattern that uses DK yarn will be lighter than one that uses chunky or super chunky wool.
 This means you can use a pattern’s suggested yarn weight to get an idea of how the final item will turn out, even before you start knitting.

 If you want to avoid knitting something in the wrong size or shape, make sure you’ve chosen the right yarn and needles for the pattern.
 If you’re selecting patterns and materials from all over the world, it’s important to make sure you can reliably convert yarn weights between systems, too.

 What Is WPI?

 WPI stands for Wraps Per Inch.
 It refers to the number of yarn strands that can fit side-by-side within the space of an inch, and it is typically used to calculate the weight of unidentified or scrap yarn without an official label.